 Depending on how Heyward-Bey bounces back Tuesday, Jackson hoped to have him available to play Thursday night at O.co Coliseum against Arizona.

 "I feel pretty good," Heyward-Bey said.
 "I've been doing everything I have to like everybody else, in the cold tub, taking care of our bodies.
-Tomorrow will be a big test, so
+Tomorrow will be a big test, so we'll see."

 Exactly what is being tested is still unclear.
 With only a few exceptions, the Raiders haven't disclosed injury specifics.
 Heyward-Bey said it wasn't a hamstring pull.
 He joked earlier in camp that he had a toothache.